 At UW Health, our volunteers play an important role in the overall success of our organization.
 They assist patients, their families, and visitors to our facilities and are valued members of the health care team.

-Current undergraduate student volunteers are subject to regulatory requirements for annual Safety and Infection Control (SIC) training and TB skin testing.
+Current undergraduate student volunteers are subject to regulatory requirements for annual Safety and Infection Control (SIC) training, flu shots and TB skin testing.
 Descriptions of these requirements can be found below.
-UW Hospital and Clinics provides free TB skin testing and flu shots each fall.
+UW Health provides free flu shots each fall.
 The schedule will be posted as we receive it.
 Starting in August of 2016 volunteers can fill out the Annual TB Update in lieu of an annual TB skin test.

 Current Volunteer Resources